tudborg/airframe/README.md

     # we want to list Post
     Post
     # we check that current_user is allowed to do so
-    # (the action is derrifed from the calling function - `list` in this case,
+    # (the action is derived from the calling function - `list` in this case,
     # you can ofc. specify the action manually as the second argument to check!/3)
     |> Airframe.check!(opts[:current_user])
     |> Repo.all()